 Supporting permanence for children through therapy and consultation.

-We campaign nationally and locally to improve the lives of children seperated from their birth families.
+We campaign nationally and locally to improve the lives of children separated from their birth families.
 Our flagship campaign is National Adoption Week, which runs in November every year.

 Every day our members ask BAAF for expert guidance to support their work.
 We also receive thousands of calls each year from people who need advice about all aspects of adoption and fostering.